Heroin Treatment center in Nashville, TN

 Residential treatment, intensive outpatient treatment, partial hospitalization, and outpatient treatment are all different types of heroin treatment programs available for those in Nashville, Tennessee.
 While heroin users who are recovering attend all different types of heroin treatment programs, many of them participate in residential treatment, as residential treatment provides a combination of detox, therapy, and aftercare.

 Depending on the client’s physical and psychological health, participating in detox can be extremely beneficial.
 Detox occurs when an individual no longer consumes the substance or substances that he or she previously did, but instead is weaned off in order to keep withdrawal symptoms and cravings at bay.
 Specific to heroin detox is medically-assisted detox, which is a type of service that uses specific prescription medications to help clients along in the detox process.
-Medications like methadone and buprenorphine are proven to help minimize the strength of withdrawal symptoms all while helping to curb cravings, allowing clients to focus on finishing out their period of detox and moving on to the next phase of their treatment.
+A medication like buprenorphine, also known by its brand name Suboxone, is proven to help minimize the strength of withdrawal symptoms all while helping to curb cravings, allowing clients to focus on finishing out their period of detox and moving on to the next phase of their treatment.

 Each client at our Nashville, TN heroin treatment center has specific emotional and psychological needs.
 Therefore, not only are they provided common therapies like individual therapy, family therapy, and group therapy, but they are also offered therapies that meet their own personal needs.
 For example, someone who has experienced trauma in their lives can obtain EMDR therapy, while someone who has battled depression can work through their challenges with the help of behavioral therapies.
 Therapy will last for the duration of one’s stay at our heroin treatment center, and will likely be recommended post-treatment, too.